YSB-AI/GenAIProjects/README.md

 2. Custom Multi-Agent Implementation

-Implements a Supervisor-Worker model using Ollama (Llama 3.2), with the Supervisor coordinating the workflow and deciding which worker agent to work next.
+Implements a Supervisor-Worker model using Ollama (MFDoom/deepseek-r1-tool-calling:1.5b), with the Supervisor coordinating the workflow and deciding which worker agent to work next.

 **Three Worker Agents handle specific sections:**